alchemyplatform/aa-sdk/site/overview/faqs.md

 ::: details Answer
 Precheck failed errors are often related to gas and/or fees.
 Our Bundler follows standard [ERC 4337](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4337.md#client-behavior-upon-receiving-a-useroperation) implementation for gas and fee checks in order to 1) ensure your `UserOperation`s (UOs) land on chain and to 2) protect the Bundler from potential attacks in order to support scalability.

-These errors are often related to market movement between the time gas and fees are estimated and the time when UOs are submitted to the bundler.
+These errors are often related to market movement between the time when gas and fees are estimated and the time when UOs are submitted to the bundler.
 This fluctuation in the market is especially variant on testnet.
-We currently reject upon sending if the user operation is underpriced compared to the network rate to ensure your UO is included in a block.
+To ensure your UO is included in a block, we currently reject sending any UOs that are underpriced compared to the network rate .

 To handle these errors, we recommend you use our [override fields](/packages/aa-core/provider/types/userOperationOverrides) to increase buffers on top of our estimates and implement retry mechanisms as needed.